Gas Regulator Pressure: LPG Regulator – LPG Gas Fittings and Connections

 LPG Gas Fittings and Connections End with the Gas Bayonet Fitting

-The male gas bayonet fitting, on the end of the heater hose, plugs into the female gas fitting which is, in turn, connected to the LPG service piping.
+Male gas bayonet fitting, on the end of the heater hose, plug into the female gas bayonet fitting which are, in turn, connected to the LPG service piping.

 Please see:

-How to Connect & Disconnect Gas Bayonet Fittings
+How to Connect & Disconnect Gas Bayonet Fitting

 Gas Pipe

-A gas pipe, which is a semi-rigid gas hose, runs from the LPG gas pressure regulator (gas bottle regulator) to the low pressure gas appliances inside your home.
-This gas pipe generally consists of copper tubing or flexible composite piping.
+A gas pipe, which is a semi-rigid gas hose, runs from the LPG gas pressure regulator (low pressure gas regulator) to the low pressure gas appliances inside your home.

-The gas pipe needs to be installed correctly and legally, in conjunction with the gas bottle and regulator, for the entire installation to be safe and serviceable.
+The gas pipe needs to be installed correctly and legally, in conjunction with the gas bottle and low pressure LPG gas regulator (LPG regulator), for the entire installation to be safe and serviceable.

 Licensed Gas Fitter is Required